-The diagram below shows the deductions from your weekly wages, to repay initial set up costs such as: flights1 visa application, pre-employment costs and a cash advance.
-These costs are paid back to your employer through deductions from your pay over the first 12-16 weeks.
+The diagram below shows rough estimates of the types of deductions that may come out of your weekly wages to repay initial set up costs such as: flights^{1,} visa application, pre-employment costs and a cash advance.
+The diagram shows the proportion of money typically spent on each item.

+These costs would be paid back to your employer through deductions from your pay over the first 12-16 weeks.